 WAYNE J. POSITAN is an experienced and recognized attorney in the areas of labor and employment law (management/defense litigation); commercial litigation, appellate practice and alternative dispute resolution matters; perennially listed in Best Lawyers in America, New Jersey Super Lawyers Top 100 (Top 10 2007-2010, 2017; #2 in 2007, 2009), Chambers USA's "America's Leading Business Lawyers" (Top Tier Employment Defense Attorneys since its inception), New York Magazine Best Lawyers in the Metropolitan New York Area, NJ Monthly Magazine "Top Lawyers", International Who's Who of Management Labour and Employment Lawyers, Who's Who in American Law; Who's Who in America; and Who's Who in Mediation and Arbitration.
 In 2016, he received the New Jersey State Bar Foundation's Medal of Honor.
 He is a recipient of the Essex County Bar Association Saiber Professional Achievement Award and its "Stars of Essex" Award.
 He received Professional Lawyer of the Year Awards from the New Jersey Commission on Professionalism, nominated by ECBA in 2002 and the NJSBA in 2009.
 He is AVVO 10/10 Rated and Martindale-Hubbell AV Pre-Eminent Rated.
-He has been Managing Director of Lum, Drasco & Positan LLC since 1990, and Chair of its Labor, Employment and Government Group since 1984.
-The Group has achieved Metropolitan Tier One Ranking by Best Lawyers/Best Law Firms/US News and World Report (2014-2018) for Labor and Employment Litigation, Labor Law-Management, and Employment Law-Management.
+The firm’s Labor, Employment and Government Group, which he chaired for over thirty-five years, has achieved Metropolitan Tier One Ranking by Best Lawyers/Best Law Firms/US News and World Report (2014-2018) for Labor and Employment Litigation, Labor Law-Management, and Employment Law-Management.

 He is a Fellow of the International Academy of Trial Lawyers, The College of Labor and Employment Lawyers, Litigation Counsel of America, the New Jersey Academy of Management Lawyers, the American Bar Foundation, a member of the Executive Committee of the NJ Fellows of the American Bar, and a former Co-Chair of Fellows of the ABA Section of Litigation.
 He is a New Jersey Court Approved Mediator, Federal Court Mediator, and Essex County Chancery Mediator.